Last updated: March 2026

 Paytia monitors customer transactions for suspicious activities that may indicate money laundering or terrorist financing, including:

 Employees must report suspicious activities to the Money Laundering Reporting Officer (MLRO).
-The MLRO will investigate the reported activity and determine whether a Suspicious Activity Report (SAR) should be filed with the appropriate authorities.
+The MLRO will investigate the reported activity and determine whether a Suspicious Activity Report (SAR) should be filed with the appropriate authorities, including the National Crime Agency.

 Paytia will maintain all records related to AML compliance, including: